The-Chaos-Consortium/chaos-and-conquest/docs/backgrounds/priest.md

 ***Equipment***
 - Raiment of your order - Light armor
-- Book of hymns or prayers or theology - 0 slots
+- Book of hymns or prayers or theology - trivial
 - Bottle of fine beer

 ***Talents***: Religion, Brewing, Scribing